 1) Do Your Conversions

 Always always always check what the conversion from Euro to USD is.
 One, you don’t want to have sticker shock… the Euro is worth more than the US dollar, so the numbers are lower over there.
-10 Euros is $12.30 USD at the moment, it might not seem like much, but it adds up.
+10 Euros is $12.30 USD at the moment (Edit Oct 2019: this conversion rate was April 2018, it’s actually just under $11 USD now meaning you’re saving even more!), it might not seem like much, but it adds up.
 Two, certain brands are simply cheaper in Europe.
 For example, a pair of Louis Vuitton sunnies I fell in love with retail for $700 in the US.
 In Paris however, they retail for 475€.
-475€ is only $584.50… that’s 16% less than the US price!!!
-I don’t know about you, but I will gladly take an extra $116 off of my purchase any day.
+475€ is only $584.50 (in Oct 2019 it would be $520.51!)… that’s 16% (in Oct 2019 it’s actually 26% less!) less than the US price, and this is before the Tax Refund, which is another 10.8- 12%!!!
+I don’t know about you, but I will gladly take an extra $100 plus off of my purchase any day.

 2) Take Advantage of the Tax Refund!